Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-0-0-device-name-goes-missing-when-switching-to-smart-rule-tab-7206.md

 ticket: MTM-60471
 version: 1021.0.0
 ---
-Device name in page title was missing when switching to 'Smart rules' tab.
+Device name in Cockpit page title was missing when switching to 'Smart rules' tab.
 It is displayed properly now.